NLog/NLog.github.io/_posts/2021-08-25-nlog-5-0-preview1-ready.md

 * **Workaround:** Explicit specify NLogProviderOptions `RemoveLoggerFactoryFilter = false` to enable old behavior.

-### NLog.Extensions.Logging skips capture of EventId
+### NLog.Extensions.Logging skips capture of EventId struct
-NLog LoggingProvider has changed from capturing the EventId-struct, to only capture EventId_Id-number and EventId_Name-identifier.
+NLog LoggingProvider has changed from capturing the EventId-struct + EventId_Id-number + EventId_Name to just capture EventId-number and EventName-identifier.

-* **Impact:** EventId-property is no longer captured by default.
+* **Impact:** EventId_Id and EventId_Name will not be included by default.
+Instead it will be EventId and EventName.

 * **Reason:** Avoid the overhead from capturing and boxing the EventId-struct.
+And provide more human readable names.

-* **Workaround:** Explicit specify NLogProviderOptions `CaptureEventId = All` to enable old behavior.
+* **Workaround:** Adjust to the new property-names, or explicity specify NLogProviderOptions `CaptureEventId = Legacy` to enable old behavior.

 ## Many other improvements